vmanoharan/cs400-X-Team-12/README.md

 # super-octo-system

-1. Replace the repository name in the title above with the name of your repository
+1. Replace the repository name in the title above with the name of your team's GitHub repository for this exercise.
 2. Answer these questions
    * What are the GitHub usernames of your team members?
        * GitHub username 1: